How to Create a Search Service

 The Medusa backend mainly uses the addDocuments

-, and search
+Copy to Clipboard, and search

-methods in different scenarios that are explained for each of the methods.
+Copy to Clipboard methods in different scenarios that are explained for each of the methods.
 Other methods can be helpful based on the search engine you’re integrating.

 createIndex